buildingish1-eng/the-latern/README.md

 *The light is on.
 Come in.* :izakaya_lantern:

 *And if you can't come in — if you can only hum from where you are — we hear you.
-The light stays on.*
+The light stays on.* Natural AND Special.
+Welcome HOME. :izakaya_lantern: